-In addition to statutory "reasonable preference" grounds, and in some cases as part of them, the council considers the following groups to be a priority for housing assistance: Group 6 - Homeless duty ended by qualifying offer of private sector accommodation: formerly accepted homeless applicants who have accepted a qualifying offer of private sector housing (should they choose to re-register and subject to the household continuing to have a priority need as defined by homelessness law);
+In addition to statutory "reasonable preference" grounds, and in some cases as part of them, the council considers the following groups to be a priority for housing assistance:

-Group 7 - Underoccupiers : People living in public rented accommodation which is larger than they need who will to move to smaller public rented accommodation (this can be anywhere in the country, not just Harrow).

-Group 8 (welfare preference) - Low paid full time employment: Working people with at least one primary school age child.
-This priority is given in cases of financial hardship and in order to provide people with an incentive to work (appendix 8 explains how we assess this).

-Group 9 (welfare preference) - Disability-adapted housing:

-People living in public rented accommodation which is adapted or purpose built to accommodate physical disability where no-one in the household needs such facilities.
-We also prioritise for a move those council and housing association tenants who need major adaptations but whose current home it would be impractical or uneconomic to adapt.

-Group 10 (welfare preference) - Adoption & fostering: People recommended by Children's Services as suitable to adopt or foster one or more children but who need more appropriate housing in order to do so and do not have the means to source the accommodation themselves.
-In the case of fostering we will offer flexible tenancies which are unlikely to be renewed if it ceases.

-Group 11 - Tenancy succession and occupiers holding over:

-People who are not entitled to succeed to a council tenancy or to the renewal of a flexible tenancy but to whom the council would have a statutory homelessness duty and who do not have the means to source alternative accommodation themselves, where the property is larger than they need.

-Council-interest transfers: both emergency and urgent tenant transfers (group 12), permanent decants (group 13) and service tenant move-ons (group 14) that are in the council's interest (including for any of the reasons set out in section 4.7 above).
+- Group 6 Homeless duty ended by qualifying offer of private sector accommodation: formerly accepted homeless applicants who have accepted a qualifying offer of private sector housing (should they choose to re-register and subject to the household continuing to have a priority need as defined by homelessness law); - Group 7 Underoccupiers: People living in public rented accommodation which is larger than they need who will to move to smaller public rented accommodation (this can be anywhere in the country, not just Harrow). - Group 8 (welfare preference) Low paid full time employment Group removed following amendements made to allocations scheme on 01/12/2015 (see appendix 18 section 8) - Group 9 (welfare preference) Disability-adapted housing: People living in public rented accommodation which is adapted or purpose built to accommodate physical disability where no-one in the household needs such facilities.
+We also prioritise for a move those council and housing association tenants who need major adaptations but whose current home it would be impractical or uneconomic to adapt. - Group 10 (welfare preference) Adoption & fostering: People recommended by Children's Services as suitable to adopt or foster one or more children but who need more appropriate housing in order to do so and do not have the means to source the accommodation themselves.
+In the case of fostering we will offer flexible tenancies which are unlikely to be renewed if it ceases. - Group 11 Tenancy succession and occupiers holding over: People who are not entitled to succeed to a council tenancy or to the renewal of a flexible tenancy but to whom the council would have a statutory homelessness duty and who do not have the means to source alternative accommodation themselves, where the property is larger than they need. - Council-interest transfers: both emergency and urgent tenant transfers (group 12), permanent decants (group 13) and service tenant move-ons (group 14) that are in the council's interest (including for any of the reasons set out in section 4.7 above).

-Although under the Localism Act moves by social tenants who do not have statutory reasonable preference are not counted as "Allocations" and do not have to be prioritised alongside the applications of other people Harrow has decided to include them in the scheme and treat them as top priority along with emergency cases.
-Appendix 5 Lettings\Scheme\2012v14b FINAL.doc\ 07/08/13\ page 22 of 100
+^{}Although under the Localism Act moves by social tenants who do not have statutory reasonable preference are not counted as "Allocations" and do not have to be prioritised alongside the applications of other people Harrow has decided to include them in the scheme and treat them as top priority along with emergency cases.